Documentation

 console.log(` Optimizer: ${result.optimizedProgram.optimizerType}`); // "GEPA"

-// Save (same format as MiPRO)
+// Save the complete GEPA optimization (same as MiPRO format)

 await fs.writeFile(